-The Company's client base is predominately in Ghana, Burkina Faso, Cote d'Ivoire and Mali.

-Management's plans include continuing to add new clients in West Africa where gold is the primary mineral, expanding into other African countries and expanding into South America.
-The Company will, however, take advantage of opportunities in other minerals, including lithium, iron ore, manganese, uranium, phosphate and energy.
+The Company currently operates in Ghana, Cote d'Ivoire, Burkina Faso, Mali, Egypt and Peru.
+The Company's drilling focus is still principally on gold and is still primarily in West Africa, however, the Company also provides drilling services to clients in Egypt and Peru.
+The Company will, however, take advantage of opportunities in other minerals, including lithium, zinc, iron ore, manganese, uranium, phosphate and energy.
 In addition, the proximity to African countries such as Senegal, Mauritania, Liberia, Sierra Leone, Nigeria and Cameroon positions the Company favorably in its ability to service these markets as well, if it so chooses.
-The Company's drilling focus is still predominately on gold and is still predominately in Ghana, Burkina Faso, Cote d'Ivoire and Mali, however, the Company also provides drilling services to clients exploring in Zambia and Peru.